-The study leads to the development of an integrated solution for the management of water resources in the Athi river catchment.
+The study lead to the development of a Web-based water resources information management system (WRIMS).
 The system offered a solution to management of water resources information, by providing one shared database hence reducing duplication and lowering maintenance cost.
 It also offered a mapping interface that ensures WRMA leverages advancement in GIS technology in its service delivery.
 The system also offers a streamlined flow of information by having one system accessible to all WRMA offices hence ensuring there is well structured process of collecting, storing and disseminating information.

 From the study one can draw conclusions that Web-based GIS is a prospective application in GIS and represents an important advancement over the traditional desktop GIS.
 Its application eliminates duplication and inconsistency and makes location information conveniently and intuitively accessible across organizations, at a lower cost per user.
 Internet provides a medium for processing geo-related information and spatial information to users at an amount larger than traditional GIS.

 The study lays the foundation of proper management of the water resources.
 It aids in realization of the social strategy under The Kenya Vision 2030 in developing water and sanitation sector which is one of the key social sector.
-This project can be extended to create a nationwide water resources management system that can provide services for a wide range of users, starting with government institutions and ending with private individuals.
+This project can be extended to create a nationwide WRIMS that can provide services for a wide range of users, starting with government institutions and ending with private individuals.
 Further improvements of the system could be made to include more water resources information and also capabilities improved to carry out analysis using the available data.
-Also the systems functionality can be improved such that it supports all of the procedures that are involved in the water resources management like allocation of water use licenses.
+Also the systems functionality can be improved such that it supports all of the procedures that are involved in the water resources management like allocation of water use licences.